fgimenez/meta-auth-poc/README.md

 # MetaAuth Proof of Concept

 This PoC runs a local server and authenticates to it using MetaMask from an html page (the equivalent of an actaul Dapp).
-You need to have MetaMask unlocaked in order to try it.
+You need to have MetaMask unlocked in order to try it.

 First, clone the repo, install the dependencies and start the server: